-I am using one from the US right now Kinky Curly Come clean chelating shampoo or you could try this one from savers such as the KHC banana shampoo.
+I am using one from the US right now Kinky Curly Come Clean chelating shampoo or you could try this one from savers such as the KHC banana shampoo.

-Do I use Conditioner and or leave in conditioner when doing the curly girl method?
+Do I use Conditioner and or leave-in conditioner when doing the curly girl method?

-Gently squeeze out access water but not too much, you want your hair to be wet to lock the moisture in.
-With your head upside down, apply a generous amount of a suitable leave in conditioner so that you can see it and gently brush through.
+Gently squeeze out access water but not too much; you want your hair to be wet to lock the moisture in.
+With your head upside down, apply a generous amount of a suitable leave-in conditioner so that you can see it and gently brush through.
 Again brushing is not to be done in the strict main curly girl method.
 Use fingers to detangle or a comb instead.

 How to Brush hair to clump curls together

-The idea of brushing through when really wet is to get all of your hair to stick together and then slowly separate in to larger clumps.
+The idea of brushing through when really wet is to get all of your hair to stick together and then slowly separate into larger clumps.
 Many curly girls now use this method.
 This achieves a larger curl rather than lots of separate stringy curls.
-You need to use a brush with close together bristles such as a Wet brush or a Denman brush.
+You need to use a brush with close-together bristles such as a Wet brush or a Denman brush.

-Once you have done this with your head still up side down gently scrunch the leave-in conditioner in.
+Once you have done this with your head still upside down, gently scrunch the leave-in conditioner in.
 You will notice your curls start to clump together again.
 Then plop in a towel for 10 minutes.

-What is plopping you hair?
+What is plopping your hair?

 Plopping is a method used to promote a natural curl pattern and remove some dampness.

-Using a micro fibre towel or a t-shirt, postition your hair wet upside down and gently wrap.
+Using a micro fibre towel or a t-shirt, position your hair wet upside down and gently wrap.
 Let your curls sit in the towel gently and wrap the towel around before putting your head upright again.
 Let this sit on top of your head for about 5 minutes before drying.
 Do not use a harsh fluffy towel that will disturb your curl or cause frizz.

-How to plop curls with a T shirt
+How to plop curls with a T-shirt

 What styling products do I need for the curly girl method?